maxmousse/math-life/README.md

 For the Conway's game of life

-- Add a selector to choose an interesting initial state
-- Implement the speed cursor to control the game speed
-- Add a fps counter
 - Update the game implementation and rendering to use diff between each tick
 - Try to render the game with webGL